 Nail varnish and nail extensions are not permitted.
 It is not deemed appropriate or necessary for children aged 3-11 to wear nail varnish or nail extensions in the school environment.
 In addition, nail varnish or extensions can pose risks for children at certain times of the school day.
 Long false nails or extensions can be trapped or ripped moving around school, causing considerable pain and upset.
 They can cause harm to others in practical activities such as at break times or in PE games.
 Pupils wearing nail varnish/extensions involved in cooking activities in design and technology lessons can contaminate food with chippings of nail varnish or parts of nail extensions.
 If a pupil comes to school with nail extensions they will be isolated during break and lunch time to minimise any risk of injury to themselves or to others.

 All hairstyles should be appropriate for school.
 It is not deemed appropriate or necessary for children aged 3-11 in a school environment to have extreme hairstyles, hair dye/colouring, or lines/patterns shaved into hair.
-We also require that any hair which is shoulder length or longer be tied back at all times and that any hair accessories be reasonably sized, and navy blue or black.
+We also require that any hair which is shoulder length or longer be tied back at all times and that any hair accessories be reasonably sized, and navy blue, white or black.
 If a pupil comes to school with untied long hair they will be isolated during break and lunch time to minimise any risk of injury to themselves or to others.